 Here is an example of an appropriate IEP goal for such a child with four possible integrated approaches to accomplishing it:

-- The child will increase his ability to identify when he/she needs emotional support from a caring and emotionally attuned and available adult.
+- The child will increase her ability to identify when she needs emotional support from a caring and emotionally attuned and available adult.
 These needs can be communicated verbally, non-verbally or with facilitated support.

 And here are four possible integrated approaches to accomplishing it, involving multiple professionals across disciplines: